 One central subtheme dealt with the need to reduce resistance to joining the group given that participation was not voluntary.
 One facilitator noted: “It is necessary to get them to understand that this is a gift and that connecting to the group and finding one’s place within it is an achievement.”
 Another explained the need to help them understand the importance of participating in a group that will affect their lives outside of it.: “This is a process that is very difficult in the beginning, and slowly they understand the significance of what happens to them in the group for what they experience outside the group.”
-The majority of participants had no prior experience with this type of therapy, hence the tremendous importance in building their trust in the potential of the group process.
+The majority of participants had no prior experience with this type of therapy; hence the tremendous importance of building their trust in the potential of the group process.
 One facilitator stated that she saw it as part of her role “to get the participants to believe in group therapy.”
-Another facilitator described his own achievement as “when a participant describes the group as having given him a new way of thinking during an event that happens outside of the group.”
+Another facilitator described his own achievement as: “when a participant describes the group as having given him a new way of thinking during an event that happens outside of the group.”

 An additional subtheme identified was the need for participants to develop a sense of commitment and belonging to the group, considered necessary for reaping the benefits of the group’s development.
 One facilitator said: “To commit to coming to complete a task, continuous participation.”
-Similarly another facilitator described that commitment and a sense of belonging, opens one to the possibility of being helped by others in the group: “It is ok that they will touch me [ emotionally] and that I will touch [emotionally ] others, that is part of being in a group,” and to project this onto the world outside: “To see others as significant for them, that says that they learned that there is something good in people” (facilitator).
+Similarly, another facilitator described that commitment and a sense of belonging, opens one to the possibility of being helped by others in the group: “It is ok that they will touch me [ emotionally] and that I will touch others [emotionally ], that is part of being in a group,” and to project this onto the world outside: “To see others as significant for them, that says that they learned that there is something good in people” (facilitator).
 Another facilitator said: “If the group is significant enough, then when a person is tested in real life, something of the group process will succeed in preventing him from being seduced [to commit a crime].”

-Another subtheme that emerged to facilitate the group cohesion: related to the ability to be open and honest about oneself.
-One facilitator described it : “To use the group space to bring up one’s defects”, or as another expressed: “There is trust, openness, the ability to be vulnerable, to disrobe and reveal painful stories, ugly things, feelings…;” and the ability to look inward: “They begin to release, to relax, to speak about themselves and to look upon themselves;” at the same time, to listen to others: “Someone who never let anyone else speak [in the past], today is better able to listen to others.
-When others raise problems, he relates to them with respect and is open to other opinions;”.
-Other facilitator expended these open to others and honest about oneself to the ability to use the group as a tool for change: “…a participant brings something from the outside and uses the group members to examine his conduct.”
+Another subtheme that emerged to facilitate the group cohesion related to the ability to be open and honest about oneself.
+One facilitator described it : “To use the group space to bring up one’s defects,” or as another expressed: “There is trust, openness, the ability to be vulnerable, to disrobe and reveal painful stories, ugly things, feelings…”; and the ability to look inward: “They begin to release, to relax, to speak about themselves and to look upon themselves”; at the same time, to listen to others: “Someone who never let anyone else speak [in the past], today is better able to listen to others.
+When others raise problems, he relates to them with respect and is open to other opinions.”
+Other facilitators connected the capacity to be open to others and honest about oneself to the ability to use the group as a tool for change: “…a participant brings something from the outside and uses the group members to examine his conduct.”

-These sub-themes that make up the theme of a positive group atmosphere expressed in group cohesion (study 1) were described by the participants in the focus groups as enabling the change required among the group participants in order to prevent their recidivism.
-Therefore, a tool examining group cohesion was chosen for the quantitative study (study 2)
+These subthemes that compose the theme of a positive group atmosphere expressed in group cohesion (Phase 1) were described by the participants in the focus groups as enabling the change required among the group participants in order to prevent their recidivism.
+Therefore, a tool examining group cohesion was chosen for the quantitative study (Phase 2).

 Quantitative Research Findings